riasingh2353/team27/docs/Lab4.md

 Our first step was to initialize camera registers using information from the OV7670 datasheet.
 In all, we had to be able to reset all registers, enable scaling, use the external FPGA clock as an internal clock, set the camera to the correct resolution and pixel format, enable a color bar test, and set gain (Automatic Gain Ceiling) parameters on the OV7670.

-A table of the addresses of these registers and the values that must be written to them to achieve the above functions is shown below:
+A table of the addresses of these registers and the values that must be written to them to achieve the above functions as set out in the prelab is shown below:

 | Register | Address (Camera) | Address (Arduino) | Value Written (bin) | Additional Comments                                                                                                     |
 |----------|------------------|-------------------|---------------------|-------------------------------------------------------------------------------------------------------------------------|